Anxiety Disorders

 Prevention

-The cause of anxiety disorders is not clear, so prevention is not know.
-To decrease the risk of an episode of anxiety:
+The cause of anxiety disorders is not clear, so prevention is not known.
+To decrease the risk of an anxiety episode:

-• Be aware of situations, occupations, and people that cause you stress.
+• Be aware of situations, work, and people that cause you stress.
 Avoid them if you can.

 • Find a relaxation technique that works for you.
-Practice it often.
+Practice it often, not just when you have anxiety.

 • Grow and keep a strong social support system.